yswcyswc/Order-Management-System/README.md

 # Roi du Pain – Online Bakery Ordering System

 This repository implements the controller and view layers for **Roi du Pain**, a full-stack online bakery ordering platform developed using Ruby on Rails and React.
 The system supports customer interactions, order tracking, inventory management, and shopping cart functionality.
-This phase focuses on integrating a secure backend with a user-facing frontend through controller logic, dynamic views, and structured JSON APIs.

 ---